iron-io/docs/_posts/2012-03-19-mq-platforms-cloudcontrol.md

 [CloudControl](http://www.cloudcontrol.com) is a scalable host for your application.
 They offer hassle-free agile deployment, which makes them a perfect match for Iron.io products.
-CloudControl and Iron.io have teamed up to create a close integration for CloudControl apps and IronWorker, to let developers get the most out of our respective products with minimal work.
+CloudControl and Iron.io have teamed up to create a close integration for CloudControl apps and IronMQ, to let developers get the most out of our respective products with minimal work.

 ## Working With CloudControl